balexiadis/IT-Portfolio/Projects/02-Active-Directory-Domain-Setup/README.md

 ![Login](10-newuser-login.png)

 ### 11. Add a Group Policy
-To demonstrate centralised policy enforcement, I created a GPO to push a custom desktop wallpaper to domain users
+To demonstrate centralised policy enforcement I created a GPO to push a custom desktop wallpaper to domain users

 ![Group Policy](11-gpo.png)